aoterodelaroza/acpdb/README.md

   `ATOM`.

 - `EXP`: the list of exponents.

+- `EXPRN`: the list of n integers for the r^n factor in the ACP.
+The `EXPRN` keyword must come after `EXP` and it must contain the same number of entries as exponents in `EXP`.
+If `EXPRN` is not given, the values are all equal to 2.

 - `EMPTY`: the key for the empty method, the approximate method we want to fix with the ACPs.